 How to Trade the Pivot Machine Gun

-What traders look for are points in the chart where price makes higher or lower lows, consecutively.
-Generally, 5 or more higher lows or lower lows.
+What traders look for are points in the chart where price makes higher lows or lower highs, consecutively.
+Generally, 5 or more higher lows or lower highs.

 Whether traders look for consecutive higher lows or consecutive lower lows depends on the direction the trader wants to trade.